Indians plant 250 million saplings in green campaign | DW | 05.07.2021

 "These saplings carry QR codes so that officials can maintain a record and verify whether the saplings survived or not.
 Besides, teams have been formed to monitor progress of the plantation drive," he said.

-India has vowed to keep a third of its total land area or 95 million hectares under forest and tree cover by 2030.
+India has vowed to have a third of its total land area, or 95 million hectares, under forest and tree cover by 2030.

 However, industrial development and a rapidly growing population has put further stress on the land.